tundish/blathnaid/blathnaid/book/chapters.rst

 So Fell said, “I’ll wager there is a motto around the edge of that article you have.
 Do you know what it is?”
 Jack did not, but he held up the Trivet in both hands for the Smith to see.
-“Ah”, says the Smith, “I recognize that one word.
+“Ah,” says the Smith, “I recognize that one word.
 It is **Courage** ”.
 He would have liked to study the rest of the lettering, but Jack dared not risk any loss, and he hid the Trivet again in his bundle.